snowflakedb/snowpark-python/hybrid-demo/README.md

 # making a wheel

 1. edit version in [version.py]( src/snowflake/snowpark/version.py).
-I am trying to use 9.9.x, starting with 9.9.0
+Using 9.x.0; starting with 9.9.0.
+Now at 9.10.0
 1. set a particular modin main commit in [setup.py](https://github.com/snowflakedb/snowpark-python/blob/cd9c37406abb3915e661fb5c3b1da6b91aed5862/setup.py#L43)
 1. `python setup.py  bdist_wheel`
 1. test that the wheel built in `dist/` works by using the command below, then trying out pandas in ipython.